 Did you know that May is National Moving Month?
-May through September is considered the busiest time to move to a new place which could be due to school ending and weather being ideal for moving conditions.
+May through September is considered the busiest time to move to a new place which could be due to school ending and the weather being ideal for moving conditions.
 According to My Moving Reviews, August 1 was the most popular with June 1 and July 1 running in second and third places respectively.
 With those statistics, it appears that May is the most likely month to begin the process if you’re in the market to move.
 Do you know the most popular reason for moving?
 Or where most people are moving?
-Read below for some fascinating stats about moving in America.
+Read below for some fascinating stats about moving to America.

 How Many People Are Moving?

 People of all ages and socioeconomic levels move, especially once they start a family, so it’s not surprising that statistics hold steady.
 Governing states “an estimated 8.9 million people moved to new states in 2012, a figure that hasn’t changed much in recent years.”
 Even with the type of economy we’re facing, people have not ceased picking up and leaving.

 Who is Moving?

 Every day someone is moving to a new place, but who are they?
 According to Governing, the ages of the majority of people who moved to the states where our branches are located (California, Colorado, Florida, Maryland, New Jersey, and New York) were 30-64.
 However, New York upended the data in this study by having the most people who moved in the 18-29 demographic with California and Colorado trailing behind.
 The percentages were split fairly evenly between females and males as to who is moving most.

 Where Are They Moving?